 Artificial intelligence themes have been on a major rise in the last couple of years.
 One is not sure why now all of a sudden it is not that there have been any major sea changes in the public paradigm regarding A.I. to account for it, maybe it is just an increasing public awareness of just how prevalent the computer industry and internet has embedded itself into peoples daily lives.
-This seemed to be kicked off by Spike Jonzes amazing Her (2013).
-There have been a number of other films such as the fine and underrated The Machine (2013) and Automata (2014), although the most high-profile works on the topic, Transcendence (2014), Chappie (2015) and Morgan (2016), which ended up being major disappointments in terms of their promise.
+This was kicked off by Spike Jonzes amazing Her (2013).
+There have been a number of other films such as the fine and underrated The Machine (2013) and Automata (2014), although the more high-profile works on the topic, Transcendence (2014), Chappie (2015) and Morgan (2016), ended up being major disappointments in terms of delivery on their promise.
 It feels like the field has been waiting for one work to come along and set the benchmark for the treatment of A.I. themes.
 And one would have to say that Ex Machina arrives with a beautiful cool that feels like it is that film.

-The staged conversations and the tight plot about trust and deception that goes on within that is superbly absorbing.
-What I especially liked about the film is that Alex Garland is willing to twist the anthropomorphism that drives most films about artificial intelligence and androids.
-Through previous cinematic offerings runs the assumptions that most machines would regard being human as good and desirable and that their developing nebulous qualities like emotion or feelings of love would be seen as a breakthrough look at works like Galaxina (1980), Electric Dreams (1984), Short Circuit (1986), Bicentennial Man (1999) and Star Trek: The Next Generation (1987-94).
+The staged conversations and the tight plot about trust and deception is superbly absorbing.
+What I especially liked about the film is that Alex Garland is willing to twist the anthropomorphism that drives most films about artificial intelligence and androids on its head.
+Through previous cinematic offerings runs the assumptions that most machines would regard being human as desirable and that their developing nebulous qualities like emotion or feelings of love would be seen as a breakthrough look at works like Galaxina (1980), Electric Dreams (1984), Short Circuit (1986), Bicentennial Man (1999) and Star Trek: The Next Generation (1987-94).
 Even the otherwise worthwhile Her and The Machine buy into this.
 By contrast, Alex Garland gives us debates that works around the meta-questions of these like why Oscar Isaac has constructed the android with a female body and identity.
 [PLOT SPOILERS] One of the best parts of the film comes at the ending where it is revealed that Alicia Vikander has been manipulating the anthropomorphic assumptions that Domhnall Gleeson has been projecting onto her and turns them on their head as a means to escape.
 By contrast to most of the above-mentioned, Alex Garland is saying that a truly artificially intelligent machine would regard humanitys desire of it to have feelings and identity as merely an anthropomorphic weakness to be exploited and that they, once having gotten what they need from us, would abandon humanity without even thinking about it.

 (Winner in this sites Top 10 Films of 2015 list.
 Tie for Best Original Sceenplay, Winner for Best Actress (Alicia Vikander), Nominee for Best Supporting Actor (Oscar Isaac) and Best Special Effects at this sites Best of 2015 Awards).